Clinical Nutrition Student Handbook

-- Students will be able to describe nutrient characteristics, food sources, bioavailability, and utilization within the body.
+- Examine nutrient characteristics, food sources, bioavailability, and utilization of nutrients within the body.

-- Students will be able to describe the pathophysiology, risk factors, and clinical manifestation of diseases related to nutrition.
+- Assess pathophysiology, risk factors, and clinical manifestation of diseases related to nutrition.

-- Students will be able to describe both normal and therapeutic nutrition needs of both adults and children, and design appropriate dietary plans based on individual and group needs.
+- Evaluate the normal and therapeutic nutrition needs of adults and children, and design appropriate dietary plans based on individual and group needs.

 Prerequisites for Admission

-Required are at least one semester each of introductory chemistry, organic chemistry, anatomy, physiology, all with labs, and introductory nutrition.
+Required are at least one semester each of introductory chemistry, organic chemistry, anatomy, and physiology—all with labs—and introductory nutrition.
 An undergraduate GPA of at least 2.8 is required but students with lower GPAs may be considered based on an interview.
-Letters of recommendation and GREs are not required.
-Students with GPAs below 2.8 may be asked to take the GREs, but GREs are not required if the GPA is above 2.8.
+Letters of recommendation are not required.
+Students with GPAs below 2.8 may be asked to take the GREs but GREs are not required if the GPA is above 2.8.

-Transfer credit from another graduate program will be accepted if: the coursework did not count for another degree, grade received was at least a "B", the course was taken at a regionally accredited collage, and we offer a comparable course.
+Transfer credit from another graduate program will be accepted if the coursework did not count towards another degree, grade received was at least a "B", course was taken at a regionally accredited college, and NYIT offers a comparable course.
 No more than six transfer credits will be considered.

 36 Credit Curriculum